verrazzano/docs/content/en/docs/setup/install/profiles.md

 ## Customize an installation profile

-You can override the profile settings for any component regardless of the profile.
+Regardless of the profile, you can override the profile settings for any component.
 The following example uses a customized `dev` profile to configure a small 8 Gi persistent volume for the MySQL instance used by Keycloak to provide more stability for the Keycloak service.
 {{< clipboard >}}